ThreatConnect-Inc/tcex/docs/_sources/batch.rst.txt

 Batch
 =====

-The ThreatConnect |trade| TcEx Framework provides the :py:mod:`~tcex.tcex_batch_v2.TcExBatch` module to create/update both Groups and Indicator in the ThreatConnect Platform.
+The ThreatConnect |trade| TcEx Framework provides the :py:mod:`~tcex.tcex_batch_v2.TcExBatch` module to create, delete, and update both Groups and Indicator in the ThreatConnect Platform.
 The App developer can dynamically build a data objects and the Batch module will handle writing the data to the ThreatConnect API.

 External ID (xid)
 =================